saraswatmks/saraswatmks.github.com/_posts/2025/2025-11-29-gradient-accumulation-checkpointing.md

 ### Why Are Optimizer States So Large?

-In general, optimizers are used to update the weights in the network.
+In general, optimizers plays a key role in updating the weights of a network.
 They make sure the gradient calculated is "decent" enough and is following the direction of minima.

 **Basic weight update rule:**